ThreeSixtyGiving/standard/documentation/decide-to-publish.md

 - **It helps bring better outcomes for recipients**.
 By saving resources and enabling better, more targeted funding decisions, 360Giving data helps funders focus on what’s most important: meeting the needs of their beneficiaries – the people, organisations and causes that they want to support.

-Read our blog to find out more about how 360Giving data is being used: <a href="https://www.threesixtygiving.org/ideas-updates/" target="_blank">https://www.threesixtygiving.org/ideas-updates/</a>
+Read <a href="https://www.threesixtygiving.org/ideas-updates/" target="_blank">our blog</a>to find out more about how 360Giving data is being used.

 ## 360Giving Data Standard
 For open data to be really useful it has to follow an agreed format – a standard – so it can be easily compared with data from other organisations.